marshki/about_dis_mac/functions/README.md

 In each subdirectory, there are test functions that parse macOS system calls to extract strings.

 This project--like the About This Mac feature--has evolved over time.
-At present, as Apple's support for Intel-based architecture is waning, the contents of that directory are for historical purposes only.
+At present, as Apple's support for Intel-based architecture is waning, the contents of that directory are for historical purposes only, i.e. they did work, but you may need to make some modifications.